JakobFerdinand/dotfiles/readme.md

 %yourGitAlias% config status.showUntrackedFiles no
 ```

-## How to managed dotfiles
+## How to manage dotfiles

 I use a **git bare repository** to manage my dotfiles.
 I found the idea on [Derek Taylor´s Youtube Channel](https://www.youtube.com/watch?v=tBoLDpTWVOM&t=905s).
 His [GitLab](https://gitlab.com/dwt1/dotfiles) page is also a great resource for configuration ideas.

 ## Zsh Configuration

-For using all tools and options configured in the `zsh configuration` some tools are needen.
+For using all tools and options configured in the `zsh configuration` some tools are needed.

 ### Go
 Go mainly is needed to install other tools.